Skip to main content

 • Help them understand the unreasonable expectations and harmful impressions that seeing porn online and unrealistic images on social media can cause.

-Our page on talking to your teen about sex has more advice around sending nude images and videos and talking about porn.
+Our pages on sharing nudes and talking to your teen about sex have more advice around sending nude or sexual images and videos and talking about porn.

 It’s also important to talk to them about what to do if they receive unwanted sexual contact online.
 Let them know that if they do, it isn’t their fault, they can always come to you about it, and you can help them take steps to stop it happening, for example, by blocking or reporting the person.
 You can find out more about what to do if someone shares an intimate picture of your teen without their permission on the MyGov.scot website.
 If your teen is 18 or over they or you can also contact the Revenge Porn Helpline.